I am a PhD student at Boston University.

 My final project in graduate school tracked the development of Queer Nation Utah, a radical gay rights group that promoted queer visibility and fought homophobia in the early 1990s.

-My dissertation will be about the development of conversion therapy in the United States and the way that this new field of science linked the state and the church in unexpected ways.
+My dissertation is about conversion therapy in the United States and the way that this new field of science linked the state and the church in unexpected ways.